phalcon-orphanage/docs/en/db-layer.md

 <a name='binding-parameters'></a>
 ## Binding Parameters
-Bound parameters is also supported in `Phalcon\Db`.
+Bound parameters is also supported in [Phalcon\Db](api/Phalcon_Db).
 Although there is a minimal performance impact by using bound parameters, you are encouraged to use this methodology so as to eliminate the possibility of your code being subject to SQL injection attacks.
 Both string and positional placeholders are supported.
 Binding parameters can simply be achieved as follows:

 ```php
 <?php